Great Purge: Soviet investigative commissions

 Stalin committed a very grave crime against the Communist party, the socialist state, Soviet people and worldwide revolutionary movement ...
 Together with Stalin, the responsibility for the abuse of law, mass unwarranted repressions and death of many thousands of wholly innocent people also lies on Molotov, Kaganovich, Malenkov ....

 Molotov said, "We would have been complete idiots if we had taken the reports at their face value.
 We were not idiots."
-He added, "[T]he cases were reviewed and some people were released."
+He added, "The cases were reviewed and some people were released."

 Mass graves and memorials

 During the late 1980s, with the formation of Memorial and similar organisations across the Soviet Union at a time of Gorbachev's glasnost ("openness and transparency") it became possible to speak about the Great Purge and to begin locating the 1937–1938 killing grounds and identifying those buried there.
 In 1988, the mass graves at Kurapaty in Belarus were the site of a clash between demonstrators and police.
 A stone was brought in 1990 from the former White Sea Solovki prison camp and installed next to KGB headquarters in Moscow as a memorial to all victims of political repression since 1917.

 After the collapse of the Soviet Union, many more mass graves of purge victims were discovered and turned into memorial sites.
 Some, such as the Bykivnia graves near Kyiv, reportedly contain up to 200,000 bodies.
 In 2007, the Butovo firing range near Moscow was turned into a shrine to victims of Stalinism.
 Between August 1937 and October 1938, more than 20,000 people were shot and buried there.

 The Joffe Foundation in Saint Petersburg launched a Map of Memory website in 2016, which recorded the location and current use of 411 burial grounds and commemorative sites across Russia linked to forced resettlement, deportation, the Gulag, and 149 secret execution and burial sites.
 President Vladimir Putin opened the Wall of Grief, an official (but controversial) recognition of Soviet crimes, on 30 October 2017.

 A mass grave containing 5,000 to 8,000 skeletons was discovered in Odesa, Ukraine, during an August 2021 exploration for a planned expansion of Odesa International Airport.
 The graves are believed to date back to the late 1930s, during the purge.